-We acknowledge that even if there are no reported cases of peer on peer abuse, such abuse may still be taking place and is simply not being reported.
+We acknowledge that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place and is simply not being reported.
 Staff maintain an attitude of 'it could happen here' where safeguarding is concerned.

-We minimise the risk of peer on peer abuse by providing:
+We minimise the risk of child-on-child abuse by providing:

-a relevant, effective curriculum, that helps children to develop their understanding of acceptable behaviours, healthy relationships and keeping themselves safe.
-The curriculum is updated to reflect changes in legislation, and the mandatory teaching of Relationship Education, Relationship and Sex Education and Health Education Education, Relationship and Sex Education and Health Education established/publicised systems for pupils to raise concerns with staff, knowing they will be listened to, supported and valued, and that the issues they raise will be taken seriously training to all staff so they understand that peer on peer abuse can happen and are trained to be alert to any behaviours that could cause concern a clear procedure for all staff to report all incidents as a safeguarding concern to The John of Gaunt School D/DSL.
+- a relevant, effective curriculum, that helps children to develop their understanding of acceptable behaviours, healthy relationships and keeping themselves safe.
+The curriculum is updated to reflect changes in legislation, and the mandatory teaching of Relationship Education, Relationship and Sex Education and Health Education - established/publicised systems for pupils to raise concerns with staff, knowing they will be listened to, supported and valued, and that the issues they raise will be taken seriously. - training to all staff so they understand that child-on-child abuse can and does happen and are trained to be alert to any behaviours that could cause concern. - a clear procedure for all staff to report all incidents as a safeguarding concern to the school D/DSL.